General Information of Nepal:

 Major Ethnic groups: Chhettri 15.5%, Brahman-Hill 12.5%, Magar 7%, Tharu 6.6%, Tamang 5.5%, Newar 5.4%, Muslim 4.2%, Kami 3.9%, Yadav 3.9%, other 32.7%, unspecified 2.8% (2001 census)

 Cuisine: Nepalese cuisine encompasses a diverse range of cuisines based upon ethnicity and Nepal’s cultural diversity and geography.
 Whilst, the staple food dal bhat is eaten throughout Nepal.
-Dal is a lentil soup, and is served over bhat (boiled rice), with tarkari (curried vegetables or meat) together with pickles (spicy condiment made from fresh ingredients).
-Momo is popular fast food in many area of Nepal and served as steamed, fried and soup dumpling stuffed with meat or vegetable while Chowmein is a Nepali favorite in modern times based on Chinese-style stir fried noodles.
+Dal is a lentil soup and is served over bhat (boiled rice), with tarkari (curried vegetables or meat) together with pickles (spicy condiment made from fresh ingredients).
+Momo is popular fast food in many areas of Nepal and served as steamed, fried and soup dumpling stuffed with meat or vegetable while Chowmein is a Nepali favorite in modern times based on Chinese-style stir fried noodles.
 Thus, there are diverse flavors from diverse communities in Nepal